6 Consulting Frameworks for Small Business (Guide + Worksheets)

 The 7 interdependent elements of the model are categorized as hard or soft elements:

-Hard elements are easier to define and management can influence them.
-These hard elements include strategy statements, organizational charts and reporting lines, and formal processes or IT systems.
-Soft elements are not as tangible and can be more difficult to describe.
-These elements are as important as hard elements, but are influenced more by the culture rather than by the management.
-The 7S Model is based on the theory that all 7 elements need to be aligned and mutually reinforcing for an organization to perform well.
+Soft elements are as important as hard elements but are influenced more by the culture rather than by management.
+The 7S Model is based on the theory that all 7 elements need to be aligned and mutually reinforced for an organization to perform well.
 You can use the model to identify areas that need realignment or that need to maintain alignment during change such as restructuring, mergers, new systems, or change of leadership.

 The illustration below depicts the interdependency of the elements.